Talal916/Mass-SMS-Texter/README.md

-# Mass-SMS-Texter
+# Mass-SMS-Texter [WIP]
 Pulls Names and Numbers from a .xlsx file and sends them a personalized message using a connected GSM modem

 Built for family business that wants to send text messages to all former customers without paying a third party.
 Built in Python.

-WIP
+Supports Windows/Linux/MacOS

+MUST SPECIFY GSM MODEM SERIAL PORT
+MUST SPECIFY BAUDRATE
+MUST SPECIFY PIN (IF ANY)

 Plans include: